pereiradaniel/CPP_CRASH_COURSE/P1C1/Overture/notes.md

 int *value = malloc(sizeof(int) * 100);
 ```

-This code dynamically allocates enough space for 100 *int* objects. *malloc* returns a *void* pointer, which is implicitly cast to an *int* pointer and assigned-to value.
+- This code dynamically allocates enough space for 100 *int* objects.
+- *malloc* returns a *void* pointer, implicitly casting to an *int* pointer and assigned-to value.

-In C++, this is not valid.
-You can provide an explicit cast, but you must be careful:
+- In C++, this is not valid.

+You can carefully provide and explicit cast:

 ```cpp
 int *value = (int*)malloc(sizeof(int) * 100);